 1. Investment Choice

-One of the key benefits of an SMSF’s is investment control, and the wider investment choices such as residential and commercial property, collectibles, term deposits, direct shares, etc. that trustees have compared to industry and retail super funds.
-You will also have access to derivatives and other complex strategies in order to implement downside protection or hedging your portfolio risk.
+One of the key benefits of a SMSF is investment control, and the wider investment choices such as residential and commercial property, collectibles, term deposits and direct shares that SMSF members have compared to industry and retail super funds.
+You will also have access to derivatives to offer downside protection or hedging your portfolio risk.

-With the rules that now allow SMSF’s to borrow, SMSF members can now purchase large single assets such as residential property that would otherwise be outside of their reach.
+With the rules that allow SMSFs to borrow, SMSF members can now purchase large single assets such as commercial property that would otherwise be outside of their reach.
 For example, a couple with a combined SMSF balance of $200,000 can borrow money via a limited recourse loan to purchase an investment property worth $400,000.
-Generally, a limited recourse loan can be secured for 60%-70% of the purchase price of a property.
+Generally, a limited recourse loan can be secured for up to 60%-70% of the purchase price of a property.
 This excludes other costs associated with the purchase such as legal, stamp duty etc.

 Important rules to note:

-- Investment properties purchased through an SMSF cannot be lived in by you, any other trustee or anyone related to the trustees.
+- Residential investment properties purchased through an SMSF cannot be lived in by you, any other trustee or anyone related to the trustees.

 - Don’t buy a “renovator’s dream”.
 Borrowed funds can be used for property maintenance but cannot be used to improve a property.
 This also means that you cannot buy and empty block of land with the view to build a property on it at a later stage.
-This also means that you can’t purchase a development site including a knock-down rebuild.
+This also means that you can’t purchase a development site with the view to develop it at a later date, or buying an old house with the plan to knock-down rebuild.

 SMSF property borrowing risks include:

-- Hard to exit – Unwinding the arrangement or selling the property may cause substantial losses to the SMSF.
+- Hard to exit – Unwinding the arrangement or selling the property may cause substantial costs to the SMSF.
+Buying a property through a SMSF should be seen as a long-term investment – at least 10 years if not more.
+Any less and the transaction costs will eat away any potential benefits.

 - Reduction in negative gearing benefits – Any tax and depreciation losses from the property cannot be offset against your taxable income outside of the SMSF.